Takashiidobe/node-speed-checker/README.md

-# node-speed-checker
+#Node-Speed-Checker

-Uses the node library 'speedtest-net' to check speed then e-mails results
+###uses the node library 'speedtest-net' to check speeds then emails those results